LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_supplied.rst

 =============================

-In addition to the required :c:type:`ARKRhsFn` arguments that define the IVP, RKL and RKC methods additionally require an :c:type:`ARKDomEigFn`: function to estimate the dominant eigenvalue.
+In addition to the required :c:type:`ARKRhsFn` arguments that define the IVP, RKL and RKC methods additionally require an :c:type:`ARKDomEigFn` function to estimate the dominant eigenvalue.